 Facebook

-Facebook is still a dominant social media channel and probably the best place for a small charity or community group to start.
-Facebook allows you to create a page for your group in addition to an individual personal account so that you can interact with others as either yourself or as your organisation.
+Facebook remains a dominant social media channel and is probably the best place for a small charity or community group to start.
+Facebook allows you to create a page for your group in addition to an individual personal account, so that you can interact with others as either yourself or as your organisation.
 Your organisation should always have a ‘page’ rather than a profile.
-This will give you greater flexibility in what you can do and will keep your personal info separate.
-Facebook has a very comprehensive ‘Help’ section, which will take you through the steps to set up a new page for your group and answer any other technical ‘how to’ questions.
+This will give you greater flexibility and keep your personal info separate.
+Facebook has a very comprehensive ‘Help’ section, which will take you through the steps to set up a new page for your group and answer any other technical ‘how-to’ questions.

-Although Facebook has suffered a bit from recent privacy and data scandals, it maintains a considerable lead over the others in terms of the number of users.
+Although Facebook has suffered from various privacy and data scandals, it maintains a lead over the others in terms of user numbers.
 It has grown a little older in terms of demographics, with young people preferring TikTok and Instagram, but most people will expect to find your organisation there.

 Facebook Groups